How to Make Room Service Profitable

-Of course, the order preferences of guests varied by hotel type.
-City hotels had the most burger and orange juice orders, and design/lifestyle hotels received the greatest number of fry orders.
-Hotels that host meetings, incentives, conferences, and exhibitions (MICE hotels) received the most cola beverage orders.
-Beer was unpopular in every category except city hotels, and even then, it accounted for less than 1/5 of in-room drink orders.Back to Top
+Of course, the order preferences of guests vary by hotel type.
+City hotels have the most burger and orange juice orders, and design/lifestyle hotels receive the greatest number of fry orders.
+Hotels that host meetings, incentives, conferences, and exhibitions (MICE hotels) receive the most cola beverage orders.Back to Top

 Room Service FAQs

-We answer some of the most common room service questions below.
+We answer some of the most common room service questions and topics below:

 When it comes to room service, one of the most common concerns for both hotel guests and staff is the time it takes to deliver the food.
 Typically room service is delivered within an hour of ordering, but factors such as menu complexity, order volume, and distance from the kitchen can result in varying wait times.
 As a hospitality establishment, it’s critical that you deliver room service to guests at their earliest convenience.

 Do All Hotels Have Room Service?